 - Traumatic Brain Injury

-Although there are certain disorders which automatically require an evaluation of executive functions, there are several symptoms that, if present, can indicate the possibility of executive dysfunction.
+Although there are certain disorders that automatically require an evaluation of executive functions, there are several symptoms that, if present, can indicate the possibility of executive dysfunction.

 Common Signs/Symptoms of Executive Dysfunction